Moriarty the Patriot

 Moriarty the Patriot (憂国のモリアーティ, Yūkoku no Moriāti) is a Japanese mystery manga series with storyboards by Ryosuke Takeuchi and illustrated by Hikaru Miyoshi, based on Sir Arthur Conan Doyle's Sherlock Holmes series.
 It focuses on Holmes' nemesis, William James Moriarty.
-It has been serialized in Shueisha's shōnen manga magazine Jump Square since August 2016, with its chapters collected in 21 tankōbon volumes as of November 2025.
+It has been serialized in Shueisha's shōnen manga magazine Jump Square since August 2016, with its chapters collected in 23 tankōbon volumes as of August 2026.

 An anime television series adaptation produced by Production I.G aired from October 2020 to June 2021.

 A manga adaptation of the novel adaptations by Yōsuke Saita, titled Moriarty the Patriot: The Remains, was serialized in Jump Square from March 2023 to July 2024, with its chapters collected in three volumes.

 Plot

 In the late 19th century, the British Empire has become a global power.
 Due to the strict class stratification, the average citizen has little chance of successfully rising up to the top, where the despicable nobility rules over them all.

 The first son of Earl Moriarty, Albert Moriarty finds two orphans, Louis and his unnamed brother, that share a common hatred for the corrupt British nobility and adopts them as his brothers.
 They scheme together to kill Albert's cruel biological brother William, burn down the family estate, and start a new life together using illegal means to destroy the class system, with Louis's elder brother taking William's name and identity.

 While enacting an elaborate scheme to murder a noble who was hunting commoners, William encounters Sherlock Holmes, who deduces a third party was involved in the murder.
 This piques William's interest in Sherlock, leading him to test his abilities by framing Sherlock for murder.

-Thus ensues a battle of wits between two of the greatest minds the world has ever seen as William relentlessly pursues a better world and Sherlock pursues the reason why he was chosen by the infamous Lord of Crime to play a part in his murders.
+Thus ensues a battle of wits as William relentlessly pursues a better world and Sherlock pursues the reason why he was chosen by the infamous Lord of Crime to play a part in his murders.